-The gendered division of labour and exploitation of women is a subject throughout Sadie Plant's work as she investigates women's involvement in computer innovation and the lack of acknowledgement for their historical contributions.
+Sadie Plant explores the gendered division of labour and exploitation of women as she investigates women's involvement in computer innovation and the lack of acknowledgement for their historical contributions.
 Plant examines the inextricable links between women, weaving and technology.
 In the story of technology, women are repeatedly veiled beneath a Gaussian blanket - blurred into the background.
 Women's contributions have been disregarded as men have spearheaded the narrative.

 In Zeros + Ones: Digital Women and the New Technoculture (1998), Plant traces the origin of computers to weaving.
 In 1833 Ada Lovelace met Charles Babbage, designer of the Difference Engine - the first computer.
 Babbage realised the possibility of the Analytical Machine inspired by the Jacquard loom invented in 1801.
 The automated weaving machine could be programmed to weave any pattern directed by the punched holes of the cards.
-It was a binary system of hole and no-hole, up and down, in and out, on and off, zero and one.
+It was a binary system of hole and no hole, up and down, in and out, on and off, zero and one.